If I had a dollar for every time someone has asked the following questions I would be a very rich woman.

 The child who is ignored except when it behaves badly will find negative attention rewarding.
 Being beaten may hurt but being hugged afterwards will feel good and the child may even grow up to need a beating before they feel able to enjoy a hug.

 Many people use negative behaviour to avoid negative feelings.
-One person will cut themselves to distract their mind from self-hate and other distressing emotions and another person might avoid sadness by screaming angry abuse at someone else.
+One person will cut themselves to distract their mind from self-hate and another person might avoid sadness by screaming angry abuse at someone else.